Ditchcarbon

 American Telephone And Telegraph's reported carbon emissions

-In 2024, American Telephone and Telegraph (AT&T) reported total carbon emissions of approximately 14,500,000,000 kg CO2e.
-This figure includes 540,000,000 kg CO2e from Scope 1 emissions, 3,770,000,000 kg CO2e from Scope 2 emissions, and a significant 10,180,000,000 kg CO2e from Scope 3 emissions.
-Comparatively, in 2023, AT&T's total emissions were about 15,230,000,000 kg CO2e, with Scope 1 at 640,000,000 kg CO2e, Scope 2 at 3,590,000,000 kg CO2e, and Scope 3 at 11,000,000,000 kg CO2e.
-This indicates a reduction in total emissions from 2023 to 2024.
+In 2024, American Telephone and Telegraph (AT&T) reported total carbon emissions of approximately 14,500,000,000 kg CO2e, comprising 540,000,000 kg CO2e from Scope 1, 3,770,000,000 kg CO2e from Scope 2, and about 10,180,000,000 kg CO2e from Scope 3 emissions.
+This represents a slight decrease from 2023, when total emissions were approximately 14,811,085,000 kg CO2e in the US and 15,230,000,000 kg CO2e globally.
 AT&T has set ambitious climate commitments, aiming to achieve net-zero Scope 1 and 2 greenhouse gas emissions by the end of 2035.
-This commitment aligns with their goal to reduce absolute Scope 1 and 2 emissions by 63% from a 2015 baseline by 2030, consistent with a 1.5-degree Celsius pathway.
-Additionally, AT&T plans to ensure that 50% of its suppliers by spend will set science-based targets for their Scope 1 and 2 emissions by 2024.
-The company is also focused on reducing fleet emissions by at least 76% by 2035 through a transition to electric vehicles and a reduction in overall fleet count.
-These initiatives reflect AT&T's commitment to sustainability and its proactive approach to addressing climate change.
+This commitment aligns with their target to reduce absolute Scope 1 and 2 emissions by 63% from a 2015 baseline by 2030, consistent with a 1.5-degree Celsius pathway.
+Additionally, AT&T plans to ensure that 50% of its suppliers by spend will set science-based targets for Scope 1 and 2 emissions by 2024.
+The company has also committed to reducing fleet emissions by at least 76% by 2035 through a transition to electric vehicles.
+These initiatives reflect AT&T's dedication to addressing climate change and reducing its carbon footprint across its operations.

 Unlock detailed emissions data